openhab/openhab-docs/configuration/items.md

 ## Item Definition and Syntax

 Items are defined in the following syntax.
-The parts of an Item must be defined in this order.
+All parts of the Item definition must be given in the order shown.
 Besides the `itemtype` and `itemname` all parts are optional.

 ```java